Phasm22/marketMan/docs/user-guide.md

 1. **Collection** - Gathers news from multiple sources (Finnhub, NewsAPI, NewData)
 2. **Filtering** - Removes irrelevant content using keywords and relevance scoring
 3. **Batching** - Groups related news for efficient processing

+   The system uses a hybrid batching approach:
+   - Batches are finalized and processed immediately if they reach the maximum batch size.
+   - Batches are also finalized if they have at least the minimum batch size and have been waiting longer than the configured max wait time.
+   - At the end of each news cycle, any remaining pending batches that meet the minimum batch size are finalized and processed, ensuring no news is left unprocessed.
+This guarantees all accepted news is processed promptly.
 4. **AI Analysis** - Uses GPT-4 to analyze sentiment and generate signals
 5. **Validation** - Cross-references signals across sources
 6. **Output** - Generates actionable trading signals